Alejoboga20/interview-prep/system-design-interview-vol-1/01-chapter/README.md

 In this case, users connect to the load balancer, which then forwards requests to one of the web servers.
 Web servers are not reachable directly from the internet anymore, which adds a layer of security.
 Communication happens over private networks (private IPs).

 4. Database Replication

+To improve read performance and provide redundancy, we can set up database replication.
+In a master-slave setup, the master database handles all write operations, while read operations can be distributed across multiple slave databases.
+This reduces the load on the master database and improves read performance.
+In case the master database fails, one of the slaves can be promoted to become the new master.
+It also provides data redundancy, ensuring that data is not lost in case of a failure.